 The National Opera and Ballet building, nicknamed the Stopera, fronts the Amstel River.
 The modern building, constructed in the 1980s, was met with many protests – thus the name: Stop the Opera… or Stopera for short.
 Many of Amsterdam’s iconic houseboats are moored along this section of the Amstel River.

-Walk a few steps south onto the ornate Blue Bridge, Blauwbrug.
-MAP directions.
+Directions from Stopera to Blauwbrug: Walk a few steps south onto the ornate Blue Bridge, Blauwbrug.
+Map + Directions.

 #11 Blauwbrug Blue Bridge

 Pause a moment on the bridge and take in the 360-degree views and surrounding Amsterdam sights: The National Opera and Ballet is directly north.
-Look for the Hermitage Amsterdam Museum (hosting one of the city’s finest collections of art; free with City Card) to the southeast along the river.
-Directly south is the Magere Brug – or Skinny Bridge – which is a picturesque wooden drawbridge and one of the favorite bridges of the city.
+Look for the Hermitage Amsterdam Museum to the southeast along the river.
+Directly south is the Magere Brug – or Skinny Bridge – which is a picturesque wooden drawbridge and one of our favorite bridges of the city.

-After taking in the sights from the Blue Bridge, complete crossing the bridge and walk straight ahead to Rembrandtplein to visit The Night Watch cast of characters and Rembrandt statue in the center of the park, then continue following the road to the next sight, Muntplein.
-MAP directions.
+Directions from Blauwbrug to Muntplein: After taking in the sights from the Blue Bridge, walk straight ahead to Rembrandtplein to visit The Night Watch cast of characters and the Rembrandt statue.
+Continue following the road to Muntplein.
+Map & Directions.

 #12 Munt Tower on Muntplein